cappuccino/cappuccino.org/source/learn/ojtest.html.markdown

     {
     }

-    // Only called one time, before every tests
+    // Only called one time, before all the tests of the class.
     + (void)setUp
     {
-        // You could here create data files you are about to use in a test }
+        // You could load data from a test file here or otherwise configure your environment for your test.
+    }

-    // Only called one time, after every tests
+    // Only called one time, after all the tests of the class.
     + (void)tearDown
     {
-        // You could here delete the data files created in the setUp }
+        // If you did anything in + setUp that needs to be undone, this is where to do that.
+    }

-    // Called before each test
+    // Called before each test.
     - (void)setUp
     {
-        // Here we create a CPDate and a CPDateFormatter
-        // These objects are going to be used for our tests _date = [[CPDate alloc] initWithString:@"2011-10-05 16:34:38 -0900"];
+        _date = [[CPDate alloc] initWithString:@"2011-10-05 16:34:38 -0900"];

         _dateFormatter = [[CPDateFormatter alloc] init];